 Behavioral boundaries separate work life and home life through, as the name implies, certain behaviors.
 Remote workers, for example, may change their clothes into more casual wear when they finish their workday, or cover their computer with a blanket or put it into a cabinet, McCloskey said.

 Communicative boundaries include the various ways to convey when you are on the clock or not working.
 This information, according to McCloskey, can be communicated via icons used on instant messaging and collaboration platforms like Slack to automatic out-of-office email replies.

 Type-of-work boundaries reflect the specific tasks an employee is hired to perform.
 But often there is so much more additional work to be done — especially as companies downsize and the work of former colleagues is redistributed to others.
 A helpful way of thinking about which of these tasks to accept is to distinguish between promotable tasks and non-promotable tasks, said Weingart, who is also co-author of The No Club: Putting a Stop to Women’s Dead-End Work.

 Non-promotable tasks, like setting up meetings or organizing birthday parties at work, are important tasks that need to get done but don’t advance careers.
 But promotable tasks, such as overseeing a new project, can lead to a promotion.

-For non-promotable tasks, which Weingart noted women tend to get asked to do more than men, she advised employees set boundaries around what type of work they are willing to say “yes” or “no” to.
+For non-promotable tasks — which Weingart noted women tend to get asked to do more than men — she advised employees to set boundaries around what type of work they are willing to say “yes” or “no” to.
 She also suggested looping in managers and HR into these discussions to observe how non-promotable tasks are being distributed between genders.